Joseph Knight (vegetarian): Children's vegetarian writing

-Founded in 1883, the Daisy Society was Britain's first children’s vegetarian group.
-In 1893, Beatrice Lindsay, editor of The Dietetic Reformer and Vegetarian Messenger launched The Daisy Basket, the first vegetarian magazine for children.
-Under the pseudonym "Uncle John", Knight edited the magazine from 1893 to 1894.
-It featured a diverse range of content, including book reviews, letters, short fiction, and poetry.
+Founded in 1883, the Daisy Society was Britain's first vegetarian group for children.
+In 1893, Beatrice Lindsay, editor of The Dietetic Reformer and Vegetarian Messenger, launched The Daisy Basket, the first vegetarian magazine for children in Britain.
+Knight edited the magazine from 1893 to 1894 under the pseudonym "Uncle John".
+The magazine published book reviews, letters, short fiction, and poetry.

-Knight authored numerous pamphlets and articles on vegetarianism.
-Additionally, he delivered lectures promoting the cause.
-In 1889, the Leicester Vegetarian Society was re-established following a lecture by Knight.
-The same year, he was a speaker at a popular Vegetarian Society conference in Sheffield.
-Attendees included William E. A. Axon, James Clark, Peter Foxcroft, R. S. Wilson and many others.
-His speech was on "The Biblical Aspect of Vegetarianism" which argued the Bible was generally favourable to the abstinence of animal flesh.

 Personal life and death

-Knight preferred to eat raw vegetables and thistles.
-He lived in Manchester and later worked as a journalist in Hereford.
+Knight lived in Manchester and later worked as a journalist in Hereford.

 Knight married Mary Ann Cooper in 1874.
 She lectured on vegetarianism and wrote on the subject under the name Minnie Knight.

-Knight died in January 1928 at the age of 74 at Hereford General Hospital due to complications from a fractured thigh, which he sustained in a fall on the snow in the previous December.
+Knight died on 24 January 1928, aged 74, at Hereford General Hospital.
+His death followed complications from a fractured thigh sustained in a fall on snow the previous December.